 This is important because while you may be planning to invest for decades, circumstances can change unexpectedly.
 Thousands of Australians had to dip into their savings and super to stay afloat when COVID-19 hit.
 Over the duration of the COVID-19 Early Release of Super Scheme, superannuation funds received 4.9 million applications totalling $37.3 billion.
 Anyone who cashed out their personal investments or super during that period did so when share prices were low after markets had collapsed.
 Having some defensive assets would have reduced the amount of shares you needed to sell at a loss.

-2. Defensive assets keep you invested when markets crash
+2. Defensive assets keep you invested when markets have a correction

 Behavioural studies also show that your tendency to sell out of fear increases as your paper losses get larger.
 Once you’ve lost 35% to 50% of your wealth (the share market falls in 2020 and 2008 respectively), loss aversion really kicks in.
 This tendency to move from shares to cash after markets have crashed to protect against further losses was reported by many super funds in 2008 and 2020.